terrier-org/pyterrier/docs/notes/datamodel.md

 ```python
 pd.DataFrame([["q1", "a query", "d5", 5.2, 1], ["q1", None, "d10", 4.9, 2]], columns=["qid", "query", "docno", "score", "rank")
 ```

-3. Set of documents

-As per ranked documents, but the score and rank attributes can be omitted.

 4. Set of documents with features